What is an ‘anti-inflammatory’ diet?

 *Note on DNA Testing

 I’m now offering DNA testing specifically for nutrition through dnaPower, a Canadian company that specializes in nutrigenomics – the science of how of genes impact our body’s ability to digest and assimilate food.
-Reach out for a free discovery call with me to talk about this exciting new field!
+If you’re interesting in this testing, apply to work with me and let’s talk!

 p.s.
 I actually did a internship at this company back when I was in nutrition school and have done the testing myself!
 I’m also working on a new blog post all about the testing and how it can inform your individualized nutrition plan!